diego-aquino/dark-mode/README.md

 $ http-server
 ```

-Now you visit `http://localhost:8080` and switch themes!
+Now you can visit `http://localhost:8080` and switch themes!

 ## :newspaper_roll: License